 You will want to be realistic about these goals.
 If you earned $150K in net income last year, is it realistic to grow by 400% the following year?

 Goal setting is typically a mix of gut and historic data, but use everything you know to arrive at an educated number.
 Whether that’s 40% gut- and 60% data-based or some other combo, the tools are all there, now use them!

 2. Know your money management style

 Are you hands ON?
-Maybe you’re someone who doesn’t mind looking at numbers on regular basis, and may even find some level of satisfaction from the control you have, knowing what is going on, as long as you have the right tools and resources.
+Maybe you’re someone who doesn’t mind looking at numbers on a regular basis, and may even find some level of satisfaction from the control you have knowing what is going on, as long as you have the right tools and resources.

-Knowing upfront, being honest with yourself and recognizing what your strengths and weaknesses are when it comes to money and finances will arm you with choosing the right tools and resources to understand what you’ll need to properly manage your finances.
+Knowing upfront, being honest with yourself, and recognizing what your strengths and weaknesses are when it comes to money and finances will arm you with the ability to choose the right tools and resources to understand what you’ll need to properly manage your finances.